thorchain/Resources/Whitepapers/AEsir-Protocol/whitepaper-en.md

 ### Overview
 There are various types of changes that can be submitted via the THORChain Improvement Proposals, TIPs and merged in by Validator Signalling.
 Simple changes can be integrated quickly, more complex changes go through a formal verification process.

+**Community Proposals.** The community may use the the Protocol to simply broadcast and poll for opinion on decisions that do not involve software changes.
+A proposing validator makes a proposal (such as Foundation asset funding allocations for development or liquidity grants) and the community or Foundation take action once the minimum vote is achieved.

 **Account Changes.** Account changes, such as changing `TokenData` or `CLPData` retrospectively can also be effected by Validator Signalling.
 It is likely that the community would canvas the change and the Validators simply integrate it on request.
 These changes may not have far-reaching effects.
 An example of this is `EIP-999` which is the Ethereum Improvement Proposal to change the contract data to recover locked funds from the Parity Multi-sig breach.
 The proposal itself would actually benefit the community as it is releasing funds to the people who owned them, but the hard fork to do so would damage the community.
 This can be avoided by using Validator Signalling.

 **Protocol Configuration Changes.** Changes to protocol configuration such as that to do with the token supply, inflation, TNS fees, CLP liquidity fee thresholds can have wide-reaching changes, but can be integrated relatively easily.
 Proposing Validators simply propose the changed config which can be merged in without much overhead.
 It is likely that Protocol Config changes would automatically be vetoed by the Validators until the community can assess the reasons and motivations for the change.